pockethost/pockethost/frontends/www/README.md

 ## Getting Started

 - Clone the repo
-- Run `yarn install` at the project root
+- Run `pnpm install` at the project root
-- Navigate to `packages/www/`
+- Navigate to `frontends/www/`
 - Run `npx @11ty/eleventy --serve --quiet` to start the development server
 - Access the site at http://localhost:8080/